What will you be focused on in 2018? I believe that deciding on what you will focus on will decide the kind of year you have.

 I drove to Dillard GA with my boys and a friend to see the total eclipse of the sun.

 I binge watched all 7 seasons of Game of Thrones.

-I learned how to use my nice camera that I have had for 2 years.
+I learned how to use the nice camera that I have had for 2 years.